section-engineering-education/engineering-education/content/articles/android-autologout-kotlin/index.md

 > View more about dialogs in [this](/engineering-education/getting-started-with-dialogs-in-android-kotlin/) EngEd article.

-T**Note that we have to do some touches on the screen for the methods to start firing.**
+**Note that we have to do some touches on the screen for the methods to start firing.**

 If you do not want to wait until someone touches the screen, you can call the `startDetection()` method in the Activity's `onCreate()` method as well after instantiating the gesture detector.